In our Remy's Ratatouille Adventure Construction Update for December 2018, we take a look at the…

 Guests who have special accessibility needs will also be able to experience Remy’s Ratatouille Adventure.
 There is a special loading station for riders with disabilities which will give them all the time they need to board without disrupting the flow of the other ride vehicles.

 At this time we don’t know if guests will have to transfer out of their accessibility device or not.
 Our guess is they will have to, but we’ll wait and see.

 If you’ve seen Disney Pixar’s Ratatouille movie, you will recognize many of the characters that are in the new attraction in Epcot.
 Some of the characters you can expect to find are:

 - and more

 Before the Disney World closure, the new Ratatouille ride was on pace to open in Summer 2020, with some rumors saying it would be ready in June or even in late May if everything went according to plan.
-That has now changed and the ride has been delayed.
+That has now changed and the ride has been delayed into 2021.

-It obviously is not going to be one of the Disney attractions likely to be cut during the parks closure, but it will definitely be affected by a delay, causing it to open later than expected.
+We knew it was not going to be one of the Disney attractions likely to be cut during the parks closure, but it has definitely been affected by a delay, causing it to open later than expected.

 A lot of the construction work has been done on the interior of the attraction as some members of the media have already been able to tour part of it on foot.
-Some more testing is needed before it’s ready for the general public, as well as work to the attraction queue, and other small details added.
+Many scenes are still not finished, however, more testing is needed before it’s ready for the general public, as well as work to the attraction queue, and other small details added.

 The new France expansion was also coming along nicely before the closure, and things have picked up since the park’s reopening.
-Of course things like construction crews getting fully assembled and the supply line getting back to 100% in providing the materials necessary will have a factor.
+Of course, things like construction crews getting fully assembled and the supply line getting back to 100% in providing the materials necessary has been a factor.

 Disney is going to wait until just the right moment as they have to make sure they don’t take another PR hit like they have been lately.